-A cloud migration strategy is the plan an organization makes to move its data and applications from an on-premises architecture to the cloud.
-Not all workloads benefit from running on cloud-based infrastructure, so it is important to validate the most efficient way to prioritize and migrate applications before going live.
+A cloud migration strategy is the plan an organisation makes to move its data and applications from an on-premises architecture to the cloud.
+Not all workloads benefit from running on cloud-based infrastructure, so it is important to validate the most efficient way to prioritise and migrate applications before going live.
 A systematic, documented strategy is crucial.

 Your exact roadmap for migrating to the cloud depends on the size and complexity of your environment.
 These are the basic steps:

 Broadly known as the "six R's of migration," these are the six most common approaches: